Supercontinuum: Progress since 2000

-This work was followed by others pumping short lengths of PCF with zero dispersions around 800 nm with high power femtosecond Ti:sapphire lasers.
+This work was followed by others pumping short lengths of PCF with zero-dispersions around 800 nm with high-power femtosecond Ti:sapphire lasers.
 Lehtonen et al. studied the effect of polarization on the formation of the continua in a birefringent PCF, as well as varying the pump wavelength (728-810 nm) and pulse duration (70-300 fs).
 They found that the best continua were formed just inside the anomalous region with 300 fs pulses.
 Shorter pulses resulted in clear separation of the solitons which were visible in the spectral output.
 Herrmann et al. provided a convincing explanation of the development of femtosecond supercontinua, specifically the reduction of solitons from high orders down to the fundamental and the production of dispersive waves during this process.
-Fully fibre integrated femtosecond sources have since been developed and demonstrated.
+Fully fibre-integrated femtosecond sources have since been developed and demonstrated.

-Other areas of development since 2000 have included: supercontinua sources that operate in the picosecond, nanosecond and CW regimes; the development of fibres to include new materials, production techniques and tapers; novel methods for generating broader continua; novel propagation equations for describing supercontinuum in photonic nanowires, and the development of numerical models to explain and aid understanding of supercontinuum generation.
-Unfortunately, an in depth discussion of these achievements is beyond this article but the reader is referred to an excellent review article by Dudley et al.
+Other areas of development since 2000 have included: supercontinua sources that operate in the picosecond, nanosecond, and CW regimes; the development of fibres to include new materials, production techniques and tapers; novel methods for generating broader continua; novel propagation equations for describing supercontinuum in photonic nanowires, and the development of numerical models to explain and aid understanding of supercontinuum generation.

 Supercontinuum generation in integrated photonics platforms

-While optical fibers have been the workhorse of supercontinuum generation since its inception, integrated waveguide based sources of supercontinuum have become an active area of research in the twenty first century.
+While optical fibers have been the workhorse of supercontinuum generation since its inception, integrated waveguide-based sources of supercontinuum have become an active area of research in the twenty first century.
 These chip-scale platforms promise to miniaturize supercontinuum sources into devices that are compact, robust, scalable, mass producible and more economical.
 Such platforms also allow dispersion engineering by varying the cross-sectional geometry of the waveguide.
-Silicon bases materials such as silica, silicon nitride, crystalline and amorphous silicon have demonstrated supercontinuum generation spanning the visible, near-infrared and mid-infrared regions of the electromagnetic spectrum.
+Silicon bases materials such as silica, silicon nitride, crystalline silicon, and amorphous silicon have demonstrated supercontinuum generation spanning the visible, near-infrared, and mid-infrared regions of the electromagnetic spectrum.
 As of 2015, the widest supercontinuum generated on chip extends from 470 nm in the visible to 2130 nm for the infrared wavelength region.